Preterit Irregulars 1

 In -car verbs the “c” will change to a “qu”, in -gar verbs the “g” will change to “gu”, and in -zar verbs the “z” will change to a “c”.
 A verb like pagar would be “pagué”, sacar would be “saqué”, and gozar would be “gocé”.

 3. The last group of irregulars are called sandal verbs.
-They are -er and -ir verbs that have a stem change in the present tense.
-These will only have a stem change in the third person singular and plural forms of the verb (él, ella, and usted and ellos, ellas, ustedes).
+They are -ir verbs that have a stem change in the present tense.
+Unlike present tense, these will only have a stem change in the third person singular and plural forms of the verb (él, ella, and usted and ellos, ellas, ustedes).
 Here are a few examples.

 |servir – “to serve”|